 Parliamentarian: Will be responsible for ensuring that the Guild’s business activities are conducted in line with the Bylaws or as stated authority in Article XI.
 Literal interpretation is not demanded.

 Programs: Chaired by the Second Vice-President – Programs.
-Will assist with planning,coordinate, and lead the educational or “speakers’ portions” of each Guild meeting for the current year.
+Will assist with planning, coordination, and lead the educational or “speakers’ portions” of each Guild meeting for the current year.
 Will provide assistance as needed for creating or acquiring appropriate “props” for the programs.
 Will plan and develop programs for the next year; this includes coordinating teacher contracts, community service, the holiday party, block auction, raffles, and/or game programs.
 Will publish an annual calendar of events for the next year.

 Publicity: Will publicize meetings and special events in appropriate media.